Autodesk-Forge/forge-php-client/README.md

 ### Documentation for API Endpoints

-All URIs are relative to https://developer.api.autodesk.com/.
-For example, the *createBucket* URI is 'https://developer.api.autodesk.com/oss/v2/buckets'.
+All URIs are relative to https://developer.api.autodesk.com.
+For example, the *createActivity* URI is 'https://developer.api.autodesk.com/autocad.io/us-east/v2/Activities'.

 Class | Method | HTTP request | Description